 Your TAs will lead four sessions during the quarter in order to help review material needed for problem sets and to answer any other questions from lecture.
 These are optional but I encourage you to attend: many students find them very helpful.
 There will also be an additional review session before the final and extended office hours or reviews before midterms.
-Please check Canvas as the class progresses for the latest TA office hours and session times.
+Please check Canvas as the class progresses for the latest announcements from your TAs on office hours and the optional session times.